YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Instructor element: Association.

-Level 1: Highlight solution
+Level 1: Highlight sentence(s) in problem statement referring to item

 Level 2: Text response:

-> What is the relationship between these classes?
+> How should this relationship be modeled?

 Level 3: Parametrized response: